msf-ocba/vaccination-app/README.md

 $ yarn install
 ```

-When using code of a not yet published d2-ui-components, you will need to link to a development branch of `d2-ui-components`.
-For that, run `yarn link` in d2-ui-components and `yarn link d2-ui-components` in this project.
+When using code of an unpublished d2-ui-components, the typical workflow would be to use `yarn link` to point to a development branch of that package.
+Unfortunately, `yarn link` does not work at the moment (see [this issue](https://github.com/facebook/create-react-app/issues/1107)).
+So, for now, you'll have to overwrite `node_modules/d2-ui-components` yourself and restart the server afterwards.
+When developing d2-ui-components, tweak with `node_modules/react-scripts/config/webpackDevServer.config.js` (more info [here](https://stackoverflow.com/a/49932996/188031)) to see changes in `node_modules` without restarting the server.

 ## Development